vukics/cppqed/doc/manual.rst

 Reference Manual
 *************************

 The manual is currently heavily under development...
-In the meantime feel free to `contact the developers <http://sourceforge.net/project/memberlist.php?group_id=187775>`_.
+In the meantime feel free to `ask for support <http://cppqed.sourceforge.net/#support>`_.

 ===========